apache/ignite-3/modules/configuration/README.md

 * `@ConfigurationRoot` marks the root schema.
 It contains the following properties:
   * `type` property, which can either be `LOCAL` or `DISTRIBUTED`.
 This property dictates the _storage_ type used to persist the schema — `Vault` or `Metastorage`;
-  * All Ignite configuration instances can be represented by a forest, where every node has a name, usually referred to as a _key_.
-The `rootName` property assigns a _key_ to the root node of the tree that will represent the corresponding configuration schema;
+  * `rootName` property assigns a _key_ to the root node of the tree that will represent the corresponding configuration schema;
 * `@Config` is similar to the `@ConfigurationRoot` but represents an inner configuration node;
 * `@ConfigValue` marks a nested schema field.
 Cyclic dependencies are not allowed;